Valentine Painting Activity with Stencils

 for information on cookies and affiliates

 Valentine's Day is one of our favorite times of year for crafting.
-The colors and textures of craft materials are so bright and colorful.
+The colors and textures of craft materials are so amazing - pink, red, frilly, lacy - that they provide an instant invitation for kids to engage in art projects.

 A painting activity with heart shape stencils is a perfect go-to activity for a Valentine theme.
+Kids will love discovering the picture that appears when they lift the stencil off the paper!

 Share homemade cards with family and friends, or make decorations for the home or classroom, to celebrate this special day.